top of page

 Last Stop Cooper Island

 Sailing to the west and through the Thatch Island Cut then east to Cooper Island, you will pass Sopers Hole.
-Hit especially hard by Irma, they are diligently working to recover.
-Pusser's and Omar's are back and either make a nice lunch spot before heading on to Cooper Island for your last night in the BVI.
+There are shops, a grocery store and an excellent coffee shop, here.
+Pusser's makes a nice lunch spot before heading on to Cooper Island for your last night in the BVI.
+Omar's offer an wonderful option if you stay overnight here.
 Another option would be to sail on to Salt Island, pick up a Day Use Only mooring ball and dinghy to the island.
 You can hike around the salt ponds, used to harvest salt in the 19th and early 20th century.

 You can also dinghy over to Lee Bay and the Wreck of the Rhone.
 The Rhone was a steam ship that sank in a Hurricane in 1867.
 The water is pretty shallow making a great dive or snorkel.
 If you are looking for a quiet anchorage, Great Harbor on Peter Island is a good alternative to Cooper Island.
-As with Soper's Hole, Peter Island is slower to recover from Irma.
-In the southwestern corner of Great Harbour, Ocean's 7 Restaurant and Beach Bar has upgraded and reopened.
+As with Soper's Hole, Peter Island is slower to recover, the resory, marina and restaurants have reopened as of the fall of 2024.
+In the southwestern corner of Great Harbour, Ocean's 7 Restaurant and Beach Bar has upgraded and reopened, serving lunch and dinner Thursday to Monday.

 For More Information on Travel in the British Virgin Islands, Check Out These Posts